L&D Travel Nurse Jobs in Michigan

 • Active Michigan RN license by endorsement (Michigan is not a compact state, so plan the timeline early), current before your start date

-• BLS: Required universally and must be current
+• BLS: Required everywhere, no exceptions, and it has to be current

-• NRP (Neonatal Resuscitation Program): Essentially required — you’ll be at deliveries where the newborn needs resuscitation, so this is non-negotiable on most contracts
+• NRP (Neonatal Resuscitation Program): Essentially required.
+You’ll be at deliveries where the newborn needs resuscitation, so this is non-negotiable on most contracts

 • RNC-OB a plus, and C-section circulating or scrub experience helps a lot at units where L&D covers cesareans; some programs also like to see STABLE